 M.A. in Political Science, 2002

-My doctoral thesis tackles the question of turnout among young people.
-It will have the form of a compilation thesis, a compilation of four articles.
-All four articles will use information on voter turnout from electoral rolls in combination with register data.
+My doctoral thesis addresses the issues of turnout and habitual voting.
+It is a compilation thesis with an introduction and four articles.
+All the studies are based on information on voter turnout from electoral rolls in combination with register data.

 New in politics is a research project with the purpose of studying expectations and experiences among local politicians.
 The analyses are based on a panel survey targeting a sample of those who ran for office in the 2014 Swedish municipal elections.
 This sample will be followed through the political term 2014-2018.

 I mainly teach quantitative methods at undergraduate level and as a part of the master’s program in political science at Linköping University, where I also supervise undergraduate students.